AGTGreg/DjangoBoilerplate/README.md

 ## Special thanks
 I would like to thank:
 - [Philipp](https://github.com/wmnnd) For the `init-letsencrypt` script and for his awesome instructions on setting up nginx and certbot.

+## Changelog:
+### 19-12-24
+- Removed django extensions.
+- Moved copying of project files bellow package and dependency installation in Dockerfile.
+- Add `--fix-missing` in package installation.
+- Add versions to dependencies.
+- Allow devs to set django_secret_key, db_user and db_password on project configuration.
+- Set default email address to the email address specified in the project configuration.